 This is a practical course to assist the student in the development of a professional job search portfolio (i.e. resume, cover letter, follow-up letters).
 The course includes self-appraisal and career goal setting, job interview techniques, and familiarization with employment resources.
 Professional strategies are emphasized in the areas of business attire, etiquette and protocol, ethics, human relations, and corporate culture.

-Prerequisites: Business major, junior or senior standing or permission of the instructor
+Prerequisites: Business major, junior or senior standing or permission of the instructor hours can be counted toward degree requirements, with a maximum of 3 credit hours for any one work session.

 BA 311X BUSINESS INTERNSHIP VARIES (1-3 HRS.)